snipsco/snips-nlu/README.md

 ### Installation
-Create a virtual env
+Create a virtual env:

     virtualenv venv

-Activate it
+Activate it:

     venv/bin/activate

+Update the submodules:

+    git submodule update --init --recursive

-Then create a pip.conf file within the virtual env
+Then create a pip.conf file within the virtual env:

 ```
 echo "[global]\nindex = https://nexus-repository.snips.ai/repository/pypi-internal/pypi\nindex-url = https://pypi.python.org/simple/\nextra-index-url = https://nexus-repository.snips.ai/repository/pypi-internal/simple" >> venv/pip.conf
 ```

-Install the package in edition mode
+Install the package in edition mode:

     pip install -e .

 As some dependencies are private, you will need a valid username/password to authenticate to the Nexus repository.